owlbarn/tutorial/book/ndarray/README.md

 As you can see, comparison function combined with operators can lead to more concise code.
 Moreover, it sometimes outperforms the first solution at the price of higher memory consumption, because the loop is done in C rather than in OCaml.

 At this point, you might start understanding why I chose to let comparison functions return 0-1 ndarray as the result.

+## Vectorised Functions

+Many common operations on ndarrays can be decomposed as a series of `map`, `fold`, and `scan` operations.
+There is even a specific programming paradigm built atop of this called `Map-Reduce`, which was hyped several years ago in many data processing frameworks.
+Nowadays, map-reduce is one dominant data-parallel processing paradigm.

+The ndarray module has included a very comprehensive set of mathematical functions and all have been vectorised.
+This means you can apply them directly on an ndarray and the function will be automatically applied to every element in the ndarray.

+Conceptually, I can implement all these functions using the aforementioned `map`, `fold`, and `scan`.
+In reality, these vectorised math is done in C code to guarantee the best performance.
+Accessing the elements in a bigarray is way faster in C than in OCaml.

+For binary math operators, there are `add`, `sub`, `mul`, and etc. For unary operators, there are `sin`, `cos`, `abs`, and etc. You can obtain the complete list of functions in [owl_dense_ndarray_generic.mli](https://github.com/owlbarn/owl/blob/master/src/owl/dense/owl_dense_ndarray_generic.mli>).